Retirement Social Security

 Maria Vitkovska/Adobe Older woman at computer

-Also notable, those who contributed the most to Social Security — the high-income earners — typically live the longest, meaning they will receive retirement benefits for a more extended period than those who didn't.
+Also notable, those who contributed the most to Social Security—the high-income earners—typically live the longest, meaning they will receive retirement benefits for a longer period than those who didn't.

 These higher benefits for a longer period mean the Social Security trust fund will also be depleted over a longer time.